touchlab/Stately/README.md

 ## Annotations

 Kotlin/Native provides some annotations to support state characteristics.
-These do not have common kotlin analogs, which makes common code somewhat more difficult to define.
+These do not have common kotlin analogs, which makes multiplatform code somewhat more difficult to define.
 Stately defines expect/actual parallels which have no impact on JVM or JS.

 ### ThreadLocal